Things to Do in El Paso, TX

 The 18-acre zoo is home to some 240 species of animals.
 The zoo houses 500 mammals, reptiles, amphibians and birds, 700 fish and 500 invertebrates, which populate a variety of natural habitat exhibits including a reptile house, South American Pavilion, aviary, forest atrium, Asian grasslands and an elephant complex.
 The zoo is a member of the American Zoo and Aquarium Association, a leader in global wildlife conservation.

-Find more activities in El Paso, TX.
+Find more things to do in El Paso, TX.